MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Large Language Model Unlearning. [[paper]](https://arxiv.org/abs/2310.10683)
+  - Yuanshun Yao, Xiaojun Xu, Yang Liu.
+  - Key Word: Large Language Model; Machine Unlearning.
+  - <details><summary>Digest</summary> The paper investigates unlearning undesirable behaviors in large language models (LLMs).
+It identifies three scenarios where unlearning can align LLMs with human preferences: removing harmful responses, erasing copyrighted content, and eliminating hallucinations.
+Unlearning offers advantages, as it only requires negative examples, making it easier to collect than positive examples used in RLHF.
+It is computationally efficient and especially effective when the problematic training samples are known.
+This research is among the first to explore LLM unlearning and introduces settings, goals, and evaluations for this purpose.
+Despite using only negative samples, the study shows that unlearning can achieve better alignment performance than RLHF with significantly less computational time.

 - In-Context Unlearning: Language Models as Few Shot Unlearners. [[paper]](https://arxiv.org/abs/2310.07579)
   - Martin Pawelczyk, Seth Neel, Himabindu Lakkaraju.
   - Key Word: Machine Unlearning; Large Language Models.